spilloid/React-Azure-Wrapper/README.md

 4. Run `docker-compose up` to deploy the application.
 5. Access the application at http://localhost:3000.

-By choosing me as a resource for your company, you are investing in a skilled and dedicated engineer who understands the importance of best practices, design patterns, testing, and deployment strategies.
+I am dedicated engineer who understands the importance of best practices, design patterns, testing, and deployment strategies.
 I am excited to bring my expertise to your team and contribute to your organization's success.